-Therefore, only as conditioned to minimize construction related impacts during the initial construction phase and to follow the Best Management Practices listed in Special Condition 2, does the Commission find the proposed project consistent with Section 30230 and 30231 of the California Coastal Act.
+Therefore, only as conditioned to minimize construction related impacts during construction, does the Commission find the proposed project consistent with Section 30230 and 30231 of the California Coastal Act.

 C. Diking, Filling, Dredging Open Coastal Waters

 Section 30233 of the Coastal Act addresses fill of open coastal waters: